top of page

 CONTINENT: Europe

-Between the late 19th century and the early 21st century, Archaeopteryx was generally accepted by paleontologists as the oldest known bird.
-Archaeopteryx lived in the Late Jurassic around 150 million years ago, in what is now southern Germany.
+Historically, Archaeopteryx has generally been accepted by paleontologists as the oldest known bird.
 The largest species could grow to about 0.5 m in length.
 Despite their small size, broad wings, and inferred ability to fly or glide, Archaeopteryx had more in common with other small Mesozoic dinosaurs than with modern birds.

 Like other theropods, all paravians are bipedal, walking on their two hind legs.
 Most of the earliest groups were carnivorous, though some smaller species are known to have been omnivores.
 Paravians generally have long, winged forelimbs, though these have become smaller in many flightless species.
 The wings usually bore three large, flexible, clawed fingers in early forms.
 Over time, the fingers became fused and stiffened in some lineages, and the claws reduced or lost.
 An increasingly asymmetric wrist joint allowed the forelimbs to elongate and an elaboration of their plumage eventually allowed the evolution of flapping flight possible.